rt106/rt106.github.io/ARCHITECTURE.md

 ## Service Discovery

 Rt 106 uses Service Discovery to manage a dynamic catalog of algorithms.
-Service Discovery allows for algorithms to be added, removed, and versions in a Rt 106 deployment without system administration of ```rt106-server```.
+Service Discovery allows for algorithms to be added, removed, and versioned in a Rt 106 deployment without system administration of ```rt106-server```.
 Rt 106 uses [Consul](https://www.consul.io/) and [Registrator](http://gliderlabs.github.io/registrator/latest/) to support Service Discovery.